-- Centres of expertise/genetic counselling clinics and networks of centres of expertise - Medical laboratories and diagnostic tests - Patient organisations and umbrella organisations - Patient registries
+- Centres of expertise/genetic counselling clinics and networks of centres of expertise - Medical laboratories and diagnostic tests - Patient organisations and umbrella organisations

+- Patient registries

-- Mutation databases
+- Variant databases

 - Biobanks

-- Ongoing research projects
+- Research projects

 - Clinical trials

 - Platforms and infrastructures

 The Orphanet catalogue of expert services is produced by collecting data either from official national sources, or proactively from non-official sources by information scientists in each country of the Orphanet consortium.
 Data follows a validation process before publication, and is quality controlled.
 The aim of this multi-step process is to generate high-quality, accurate and robust data: complete, valid, consistent, unique, and uniform with the other data of the database.